 The app's main menu will include four modules, 1.
 Issue reporting 2.
 Information about the municipality 3.
-Safaye 4.
-A link to the Kabul Facebook page.
+Safayi 4.
+Links to the Regional Hub Municipalities Facebook page, website and other sources.
 An example from the Guatemala app is provided below.
-The icons, color scheme, and design may change according to what the vendor believes would be acceptable to the people of Kabul.
+The icons, color scheme, and design may change according to what the vendor believes would be acceptable to the people of Kandahar, Herat, Jalalabad and Mazar-e-Sharif.